kedweber/wordpress_theme_tut/README.md

 * [Timber's TWIG Plug-In zipped](http://wordpress.org/plugins/timber-library/)
 or [Timber from the Repository](https://github.com/jarednova/timber) for the bleeding edge

-## Theme Creation Tutorial
+## Theme Creation Tutorial ~ Lite

 We will begin with a simple approach, for the sake of knowing the basics, and then we will move towards revamping the theme into using TWIG templates.
-For the sake of keeping theme names unique, we will begin with the lunar month of August and September with the prefix of "Web"; WebElul's [template code is here]((http://github.com/kedweber/wordpress_theme_tut/wp-content/themes/webelul) and
+For the sake of keeping theme names unique, we will begin with the lunar month of August and September with the prefix of "Web"; WebElul's [template code is here](http://github.com/kedweber/wordpress_theme_tut/wp-content/themes/webelul) and
 [static renderings](http://kedweber.github.io/wordpress_theme_tut) are viewable from the project's main page.

 ### Generalities of WordPress Themes